pyOpenSci/lessons/clean-modular-code/activity-3/clean-code-activity-3.md

 slideshow:
   slide_type: ''
 ---
-# This works but is less Pythonic as it's a look before you leap approach
+# This works but is less Pythonic as it's a "look before you leap" approach since it does an extra check before returning the title
 def clean_title(title):
     """Notice that this function checks explicitly to see if it's a list and then processes the data.
     """